nhatn/Router/README.md

 -----------

 1. Currently,the Router is unable to release inactive virtual paths.
-However, this Router won't be running for a long time, such leaks is still acceptable
+However, this Router won't be running for a long time with many connections, such leaks is still acceptable.
+    The problem is if there are too many unused connections, there may not be enough the resource for the new connection.

 **Usage**